[Retire Early]

 A low-fee DFA-approved advisor might not give you the kind of quarterly report you like -- DFA-approved advisors do differ in the detail and quality of their reporting.
 It's certainly reasonable to review this as part of your investment advisor selection process.
 But it probably doesn't make sense to spend an additional $500,000 to $2 million in fees over 30 years just because you don't like the font size on an account statement.

 A low-fee DFA-approved advisor might skimp on office staff, equipment, and amenities -- Good point.
 No doubt low fee advisors don't provide free donuts and coffee for the staff and rent space in a Class B building.
-For the more important stuff, like whether or not the advisor has errors & ommissions insurance or an off-site place to store back-up copies of his records (as the SEC requires), you can easily ask to see the Certificate of Coverage for his policy or the name of the firm that stores his records.
+For the more important stuff, like whether or not the advisor has errors & omissions insurance or an off-site place to store back-up copies of his records (as the SEC requires), you can easily ask to see the Certificate of Coverage for his policy or the name of the firm that stores his records.

 A low-fee advisor might not help you with your estate planning or taxes -- That may be, but on say a $5 million account, the more than $90,000 difference in annual fees between the lowest cost and highest cost advisor would allow you to hire a high-powered estate attorney or CPA on your own if you need them.